enkelmedia/NewsletterStudio.Plugins.UmbracoForms/readme.md

 This plugin contains two main components:

 * **Send Transactional Workflow**, a Umbraco Forms Workflow that makes it possible to send a Transactional Email designed in Newsletter Studio when a Form is submitted.
-This also includes a [merge field provider](https://www.newsletterstudio.org/documentation/package/15.0.0/develop/merge-field-providers/) so that any fields from the from can be picked in the email designer.
+This also includes a [merge field provider](https://www.newsletterstudio.org/documentation/package/15.0.0/develop/merge-field-providers/) so that any fields from the Form can be picked in the email designer.

 * **Add to Mailing List Workflow**, makes it possible to add a new recipient to one or more Mailing Lists when a form is submitted.